bennygr/codesnippets/js/angular/bootstrapThemeSwitcher/README.md

-dynamically change the bootstrap CSS style theme using a angular service
+dynamically changing the bootstrap CSS style theme using a angular service